return42/sphkerneldoc/linux_src_doc/drivers/pci/pci_c.rst

 should not be called twice in a row to enable wake-up due to PCI PM vs ACPI ordering constraints.

-This function only returns error code if the device is not capable of generating PME# from both D3_hot and D3_cold, and the platform is unable to enable wake-up power for it.
+This function only returns error code if the device is not allowed to wake up the system from sleep or it is not capable of generating PME# from both D3_hot and D3_cold and the platform is unable to enable wake-up power for it.

 .. _`pci_target_state`: